San Diego Life Insurance Dispute Lawyer

 - Since we only take on a few cases at a time, we can give your claim the full attention it deserves.

 All insurance companies in California have an implied duty to good faith and fair dealing.
 This means they must seek evidence to grant coverage whenever possible and they must put the best interests of the claimant first.
 General ways insurance companies exercise bad faith include:

 - Denying a valid claim without explanation.

 - Terminating a claim without explanation.

 - Delaying the process of claims payments.

-Examples of Life Insurance Bad Faith
+What Are Examples of Life Insurance Bad Faith?

 Insurance companies will use a variety of tactics to avoid paying a claim, especially with regard to life insurance.
 One of the most common ways life insurance companies commit bad faith is by unreasonably delaying the insurance payment and claims process in hopes that a claimant or their survivors will simply give up.
 Insurance companies may delay the claims process by making unreasonable demands for evidence.
 Life insurance companies often commit bad faith by misrepresenting insurance policy terms in an attempt to deny coverage.

 The California insurance code sets forth certain responsibilities for insurance companies to follow with regard to the sale and execution of policies.
 These laws are complex and multifaceted, but some of the most notable include: